Massage is a type of integrative medicine in which a massage therapist manipulates your skin, muscles, tendons and ligaments.

-Massage therapy is a type of treatment in which a trained and certified medical professional manipulates the soft tissues of your body — muscle, connective tissue, tendons, ligaments and skin — using varying degrees of pressure and movement.
+In massage therapy, a trained, certified medical professional (massage therapist) manipulates the soft tissues of your body — muscle, connective tissue, tendons, ligaments and skin.
+The massage therapist uses varying degrees of pressure and movement.

-Massage is generally considered part of complementary and integrative medicine.
-It's increasingly being offered along with standard treatment for a wide range of medical conditions and situations.
+Massage is generally considered part of integrative medicine.
+Medical centers are offering it more and more as a treatment along with standard treatment.
+It may be used for a wide range of medical conditions.

-Studies of the benefits of massage demonstrate that it is an effective treatment for reducing stress, pain and muscle tension.
-At Mayo Clinic, massage therapy may be recommended to help people cope with the pain and stress of cancer, heart disease, stomach problems, fibromyalgia or other conditions.
+At Mayo Clinic, medical professionals may recommend massage therapy to help people cope with the pain and stress of various conditions, such as cancer, heart disease, stomach problems or fibromyalgia.